jasonkwong11/redux-voter/README.md

 The last remaining item in the list is the winner!
 #### Requirements
-  - Allows a user to switch vote after initially clicking button.
+  - Allows a users to switch vote after initially clicking button.
   - Allows users to restart the voting round from the beginning.
   - Allows a users to advance to the next round after a voting is complete.
   - Prevents voting on a item not in the current round.